-This coming Monday, medical students participating in the 2017 Main Residency Match will find out whether they matched with a program.
-Those who get the unfortunate news that they did not match and who are then unsuccessful in obtaining a position through SOAP, the Supplemental Offer and Acceptance Program, might wonder what their options are for keeping their dreams of a career as a doctor alive.
+On Monday, March 11, medical students participating in the 2019 Main Residency Match will find out whether they matched with a program.
+Those who get the unfortunate news that they did not match and who are then unsuccessful in obtaining a position through SOAP, the Supplemental Offer and Acceptance Program, might wonder what their options are for keeping their dreams of a career as a practicing physician alive.
 A physician who has worked with unmatched applicants explains how to make the most of the coming year and improve the odds of matching the next time around.

 Margarita Loeza, MD, is a family medicine physician and chief medical information officer at Venice Family Clinic, a community health center in Los Angeles.
 For several years, she has hired unmatched graduates to work with her in clinic.
 She has seen firsthand, in both those graduates and her peers, the steps applicants can take to make themselves more attractive to residency programs.

 Stay in touch with your medical school.
 “Some [unmatched applicants] will be embarrassed, hide out and not tell anyone, but they ought to do just the opposite,” Dr. Loeza said.
 “Stay in touch with your dean and others at your medical school and ask them for help.